ably77/dcos-se/services_day2opswebinar/README.md

 Use Case: As applications scale up, data services also need to be scaled up to meet the demand

 Challenges: Developing automation to scale for many data services can be a challenge for some Operations teams.
+Traditional method is to overprovision stateful services, but this is a waste of resource utilization

-Solution: DC/OS provides and supports automation for Scaling data service frameworks out-of-the-box for all of our Certified Data Services Frameworks through both UI and CLI
+Solution: DC/OS provides and supports automation for Scaling data service frameworks out-of-the-box for all of our Certified Data Services Frameworks through both UI and CLI.
+Scaling up is non-disruptive so it solves both Challenge 1 (Cluster management) and Challenge 2 (Service Lifecycle Management) management goals for Operations teams.

 In the DC/OS UI, navigate to the Services --> prod --> dataservices --> Cassandra service and select Edit